-How to Strike a Match
+How To Strike A Match

 Time: 20 minutes

-Audience Size:
+Audience Size: 5–20 students

 Objectives:

-1. Students will recognize lifestyle traits that could be compatible (or incompatible) with a particular dog.
+- Students will recognize lifestyle traits that could be compatible (or incompatible) with a particular dog.
 (Examples: size of house, current pets, number of children in the home, yard, etc.)

-2. Students will name dog traits that may make a dog incompatible with one family, but compatible with another.
+- Students will name dog traits that may make a dog incompatible with one family, but compatible with another.
 (Example: breed, size, personality, friendliness with other animals, activity needs, grooming needs, etc.)

 Materials (one for each group):